fd-semantics/causal-schema-public/data/README.md

 * To make schemas, use `event_types` instead of natural language nodes in `causal_graph`!

-* In train, `event_types` are assigned at node level, while in the dev split `event_types` are at the graph level (as single concatenated string).
+* In train, `event_types` are assigned at node level, while in the dev split `event_types` are at the graph level (as a single concatenated string, semi-colon separated).

-* We include `noncausal_event_types` with the train examples; these represent text mentions that judged to not contribute to the overall causal story
+* We include `noncausal_event_types` with the train examples; these represent text mentions judged to not contribute to the overall causal story

 * `Causal_graph` represents the latent causal structure of the event sequence described in the `text`.
 We make the graphs populating the nodes with text mentions *or* simple event descriptions in natural language